Proper affine actions in non-swinging representations: Algebraic preliminaries

 \begin{proposition} Every restricted weight of every representation of $\mathfrak{g}$ is a linear combination of fundamental restricted weights with integer coefficients. \end{proposition} \begin{proof} This is a particular case of Proposition~5.8 in~\cite{BT65}.
 For a correction concerning the proof, see also Remark~5.2 in~\cite{BT72compl}. \end{proof}

-\begin{proposition} If $\rho_*$ is an irreducible representation of $\mathfrak{g}$, there is a unique restricted weight~$\lambda_*$ of~$\rho_*$, called its \emph{highest restricted weight}, such that no element of the form $\lambda_* + \alpha_i$ with $1 \leq i \leq r$ is a restricted weight of~$\rho_*$. \end{proposition} \begin{remark} In contrast to the situation with non-restricted weights, the highest restricted weight is not always of multiplicity~$1$; nor is a representation uniquely determined by its highest restricted weight. \end{remark} \begin{proof} Let~$\mathfrak{h}$ be a \emph{Cartan subalgebra} of~$\mathfrak{g}$ containing~$\mathfrak{a}$ (\ie $\mathfrak{h}$ is just a maximal abelian subalgebra of~$\mathfrak{g}$, without the requirement of being contained in~$\mathfrak{q}$).
-Let $\Delta$ be the set of (non restricted) roots in $\mathfrak{h}^*$; then restricted roots are just restrictions of roots to~$\mathfrak{a}$.
-(Similarly, restricted weights are just restrictions of weights.)
-Let $\Delta^+$ be the subset of~$\Delta$ formed by roots whose restrictions are positive restricted roots (\ie elements of~$\Sigma^+$); then $\Delta^+$~forms a system of positive roots.
+\begin{proposition} If $\rho_*$ is an irreducible representation of $\mathfrak{g}$, there is a unique restricted weight~$\lambda_*$ of~$\rho_*$, called its \emph{highest restricted weight}, such that no element of the form $\lambda_* + \alpha_i$ with $1 \leq i \leq r$ is a restricted weight of~$\rho_*$. \end{proposition} \begin{remark} In contrast to the situation with non-restricted weights, the highest restricted weight is not always of multiplicity~$1$; nor is a representation uniquely determined by its highest restricted weight. \end{remark} \begin{proof} This easily follows from the existence and uniqueness of the ordinary (non-restricted) highest weight, given for example in \cite{Kna96}, Theorem~5.5~(d). \end{proof}

-It is well known (see \eg \cite{Kna96}, Theorem~5.5~(d)) that $\rho_*$~has a unique (non restricted) weight with respect to~$\mathfrak{h}$ that is the highest with respect to~$\Delta^+$.
-Let~$\lambda_*$ be its restriction to~$\mathfrak{a}$; then the required property for the highest restricted weight follows from the corresponding property for the highest non restricted weight, and the fact that restrictions of positive roots are positive restricted roots. \end{proof}

 \begin{proposition} Let $\rho_*$ be an irreducible representation of $\mathfrak{g}$; let $\lambda_*$ be its highest restricted weight.
 Let $\Lambda_{\lambda_*}$ be the restricted root lattice shifted by~$\lambda_*$: